Home/Legumes/Anasazi Beans

 3. 3.
 Serve with fresh vegetables or whole-grain pita.

-A protein-packed frittata featuring Anasazi beans and fresh spinach, perfect for a nutritious breakfast or brunch.
+A quick and colorful stir-fry featuring Anasazi beans and a variety of fresh vegetables for a nutritious meal.

 Ingredients